Release no. C-582.

 Sep.
 11 - This was the fourth day of shooting.
 Scheduled were Rosina Lawrence, the four main boys, and the 16

 extra kids.
 Footage was to be shot for the 'after recess' sequence, including the recitation, using the interior

 schoolroom set.
 Ultimately, 34 scenes were shot.
 The picture was considered 'closed' on this day.
 A memo from Joe

 Rivkin to the same four people as on Sep.
 8th requested that the same six actors be 'closed' for this

 Sep.
-12 - This was the final day of shooting.
+12 - The call sheets indicate that this was the final day of shooting.
 Only 2 scenes were shot, neither of which apparently requiring

 Sep.
 14 - A daily film report from this date lists Douglas, Lloyd and Zieger.

 Sep.
 19 - Film costs for the previous week were $614.65, bringing the total to $3470.54 so far.